 If you’re not familiar with what’s actually happening when you sleep, we’ll clue you in on it.
 Your body goes through four sleep stages; three of these are Non-REM sleep, and the fourth is the REM (rapid eye movement) cycle.
 Your REM sleep cycle is typically when you experience dreams and your brain is more active.
-During your NREM cycles, on the other hand, you experience a much deeper sleep.
+On the other hand, during your NREM cycles, your sleep fluctuates from light to a much deeper sleep than the REM cycle.

 Is My Immune System Strong?